ollama/ollama/examples/python-grounded-factuality-rag-check/README.md

 # RAG Hallucination Checker using Bespoke-Minicheck

-This example allows the user to ask questions related to a document (this can be changed by modifying `article_url` in `main.py`).
+This example allows the user to ask questions related to a document, which can be specified via an article url.
 Relevant chunks are retreived from the document and given to `llama3.1` as context to answer the question.
 Then each sentence in the answer is checked against the retrieved chunks using `bespoke-minicheck` to ensure that the answer does not contain hallucinations.

 ## Running the Example